-We and the selling shareholder have granted to the underwriters options to purchase up to 149,469 and 563,031 additional shares of common stock, respectively, at the public offering price per share, less the underwriting discount, set forth on the cover page of this prospectus.
-These options are exercisable during the 30-day period after the date of this prospectus.
-The underwriters may exercise these options only to cover over-allotments, which are discussed below, made in connection with this offering.
-If the underwriters exercise these options, each of the underwriters will be obligated to purchase approximately the same percentage of the additional shares as the number of shares of common stock to be purchased by that underwriter, as shown in the table above, bears to the total number of shares shown.
+The selling shareholder has granted to the underwriters an option to purchase up to 600,000 additional shares of common stock at the public offering price per share, less the underwriting discount, set forth on the cover page of this prospectus.
+This option is exercisable during the 30-day period after the date of this prospectus.
+The underwriters may exercise this option only to cover over-allotments, which are discussed below, made in connection with this offering.
+If the underwriters exercise this option, each of the underwriters will be obligated to purchase approximately the same percentage of the additional shares as the number of shares of common stock to be purchased by that underwriter, as shown in the table above, bears to the total number of shares shown.
+If this option is exercised, in part, shares will be purchased from us and the selling shareholder on a pro rata basis.